Donald Trump would definitely strike trade deal with UK, says Boris Johnson - ExBulletin

 Donald Trump would definitely strike trade deal with UK, says Boris Johnson

-It comes after a senior Democrat suggested Mr Trump could offer the UK a path to easier trade.
+It comes after a senior Democrat suggested Mr Trump could offer the UK a “pathway” to make trade easier.

-Sir Keir Starmers' government is working to ease tensions with the president-elect, who has said he wants to increase tariffs by 10% on goods imported from around the world, and up to 60% on items from from China.
+Sir Keir Starmer's government is working to ease tensions with the president-elect, who has said he wants to increase tariffs by 10% on goods imported from around the world, and up to 60% on products from from China.

-Writing in the Daily Mail, Mr Johnson said the US stock market was rising after Mr Trump's victory and investors could see that thanks to deregulation. [] Trump offers economic hope.
+Writing in the Daily Mail, Mr Johnson said the US stock market was “up” following Mr Trump's victory and “investors can see that through deregulation”. […] Trump offers economic hope.”

-Earlier on Friday, Britain's Reform leader Mr Farage said the UK should roll out the red carpet to build bridges with the United States, and insisted relations between the two countries were repairable .
+Earlier on Friday, Britain's Reform leader Farage said the UK should “roll out the red carpet” to build bridges with the United States, and insisted the relationship between the two countries was “fixable”.

 Meanwhile, New Jersey's Democratic governor Phil Murphy, who knows Mr Trump personally, offered an optimistic assessment of what the Trump presidency could mean for British exports and pointed the finger at Brexit.